Yandy Díaz Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 12th in the league with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Red Sox pitching staff ranks 12th in the league.

-- The Red Sox have a 4.55 team ERA that ranks 16th across all league pitching staffs.
+- The Red Sox's 4.73 team ERA ranks 17th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.